Achievable logoAchievable logo

 • Natural killer cells target infected or abnormal cells and induce their destruction.

-• Among lymphocytes, T-lymphocytes mature in the thymus and include cytotoxic T cells, which trigger apoptosis in infected cells, and helper T cells, which stimulate macrophages, T cells, and B cells.
+• Among lymphocytes, T-lymphocytes mature in the thymus.
+They include cytotoxic T cells, which trigger apoptosis in infected cells, and helper T cells, which stimulate macrophages, T cells, and B cells.

-• Meanwhile, B-lymphocytes mature in the bone marrow; upon encountering a pathogen, they can differentiate into plasma cells that secrete antibodies or memory cells that enable a faster response if the same pathogen reappears.
+• B-lymphocytes mature in the bone marrow.
+After encountering a pathogen, they can differentiate into plasma cells that secrete antibodies or into memory cells that enable a faster response if the same pathogen reappears.

 Immune system innate and adaptive immunity overview with white blood cell roles